zextras/tech-doc/source/carbonio/_management/backup.rst

 even if all the metadata have been purged, the digest can still contain the information required to restore the item.

+.. seealso:: You can set retention policies from the |adminui| under :ref:`ap-bk-server-conf` (:menuselection:`Admin Panel --> Global Server Settings --> Server Config`).

 .. _backup_purge:

 Backup Purge